S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 List all essential work and decision making being delegated, in a way that enables measuring success.

-Key responsibilities are those responsibilities that stakeholders consider essential to take care of for the delegatee to successfully account for the domain.
+Key responsibilities are those responsibilities that stakeholders consider essential to take care of for the delegatee(s) to successfully account for the domain.

 Describe explicitly why each of these responsibilities matter for the organization and the value that taking care of them brings to the organization.